Return to the search form Return to your search results

 • If you and your academic advisor agree that the program is a good match for you, complete the UI Study Abroad application.
 Please note that the non-refundable $50 application fee will be charged to your U-Bill as part of this online application.

-• If you meet the requirements for the program and there are sufficient spaces available, you will be nominated to study at the host university by UI Study Abroad.
+• If you are eligible to participate, you will be nominated to study at the host university by UI Study Abroad.

 • Once nominated, you will receive details about how to complete the visiting student application for the host university abroad.
 Your application will be reviewed by the host university, and they will contact you with your final acceptance decision.